yafeng/pqpq_python/README.md

 # pqpq_python
-Rewrite PQPQ (originally developped in MATLAB by Dr. Jenny Shorshed) in python, do clustering at peptide or psm level.
+Rewrite PQPQ  in python(originally developped in MATLAB by Dr. Jenny Forshed).
+PQPQ is an algorithm to cluster peptides identified in mass spectrometry based their quantitative pattern across samples.

 Written by Yafeng Zhu at Karolinska institutet, Sweden.